zhaoweikid/cutebook/README.md

 ## CuteBook

-CuteBook is a simple book reader write with python and pygame.
+CuteBook is a simple txt reader write with python and pygame.